 Any Harvard University students who will return to campus for at least one semester after completion of the grant.
 Grant applications are accepted twice a year:

-- On October 31st of each year for grants during the following January break, and
+- Late October of each year for grants during the following January break, and

-- On April 1st of each year for grants during the following summer break.
+- Early April of each year for grants during the following summer break.

-The deadline for Summer 2013 grants has now passed.
-For more information about the January 2014 grants, please contact Trisiawati Bantacut at 617-384-8156 or email@example.com.
+The deadline for January 2014 grants is October 29, 2013.
+With questions please contact Trisiawati Bantacut at 617-384-8156 or email@example.com.
 In addition, the grants may be used by HKS students who are conducting Policy Analysis Exercises (PAE) or Second Year Policy Analyses (SYPA) projects to defray travel costs in the event that the student's client in Indonesia is not able to fully cover all travel expenses.
 Learn more¬Ľ

 How to Apply